thanthese/tickler-dates/readme.md

 # Prefer node to go?

 Try the node branch!
-It's no longer maintained, but it just roughly exactly the same thing.
+It's no longer maintained, but it does roughly (exactly) the same thing.

 # License
 MIT